 University Park.

-To live comfortably in Dallas, a good salary is about $80,000 annually.
+One needs an annual salary of at least $107,061 to live comfortably in Dallas.
 80% of salaries in Dallas fall between $24,960 and $124,800 annually, so if you have a consistent, well-paying job, making a “good” salary is very much within your reach.

-Highland Park regularly ranks as the richest neighborhood in Dallas – and for good reason.
-Highland Park is an affluent and picturesque residential neighborhood approximately 3 miles north of the center of Dallas, so downtown is always in close proximity.
+The richest people in Dallas regularly live in Highland Park, an affluent and picturesque residential neighborhood approximately 3 miles north of the center of Dallas.

 Downtown Dallas Skyline.